DEGJS/moduleLoader/README.md

 ## Methods

 ### load(els)
 The load method will asynchronously load any modules defined on each supplied element's `data-module` attribute.
-Upon each successful load, it returns an object containing the following values:
+Upon each successful load, an object is passed to the loaded module containing the following values:

 * **containerElement:** The element from which the module was called.